Cocoa, A Health Food

-Of course, I am talking real cocoa, none of that processed stuff that you just mix with water.
+Of course, I am talking real cocoa, not the kind that you just mix with water.
 While convenient, that type of hot chocolate usually comes with added sugar, preservatives, and processed cocoa.

 Here is my recipe.
 Try it out and adjust to your taste.
 If you like it, mix up a big batch of cocoa and sugar and store it in a Mason jar for your own homemade hot cocoa mix.
 Add cinnamon or vanilla sticks if you like.